-Nature School Day Camp is designed to support parents and offer home-school enrichment during the 30-day virtual start to the school year.
+Nature School Day Camp is designed to support parents and offer home-school enrichment during the virtual school year.
 Programs focus on STEAM (science, technology, engineering, arts, and math) and are designed to offer support and socialization for students in a small group setting (20 children or less in building at all times).
 Our programs do not replace school but are designed to match and support the school curriculum in a non-school educational setting.
 We have reached out to area teachers in grades 4K, 5K, & 1 for feedback on how to best support them during this difficult time and are using feedback to design programming.

 Who can enroll in Nature School Day Camp?

 Any child of any ability ages 4, 5, and 6.